 In fiscal year 2017, the Committee approved the Korn Ferry Long Term Performance Unit Plan and subsequently approved amendments and restatements of such plan during fiscal year 2020 and fiscal year 2021 (the "LTPU Plan").
 The NEOs are eligible to participate in the LTPU Plan.
-The purpose of the LTPU Plan is to promote the success of the Company by providing a select group of management and highly-compensated employees with nongualified supplemental retirement benefits as an additional means to attract, motivate, and retain such employees.
+The purpose of the LTPU Plan is to promote the success of the Company by providing a select group of management and highlycompensated employees with nonqualified supplemental retirement benefits as an additional means to attract, motivate, and retain such employees.
 Pursuant to the LTPU Plan, the Committee may grant cash-based unit awards (the "Unit Awards").
 No Unit Awards were granted to the NEOs in fiscal year 2020, and the last awards made to a named executive officer occurred in fiscal year 2017.
 Unless a participant dies or makes an election in accordance with the LTPU Plan, each vested Unit Award will pay out an annual benefit of either \$25,000 (for an award granted prior to June 1, 2020) or \$10,000 (for an award granted on or after June 1, 2020), in either case subject to a potential performance adjustment, for each of five years commencing on the seventh anniversary of the grant date.
-Subject to the terms of the LTPU Plan, participants may elect to have their annual benefits start on a later date and/or pay out in a lower annual amount over a greater number of years.
+Subject to the terms of the LTPU Plan, participants may elect to have their annual benefits start on a later date and/or pay out in a lower annual amount over a the Company may make contributions to the ECAP on behalf of a participant.
+All Company matching and performance contributions to the ECAP are approved by the Committee.
+During fiscal year 2020, no Company contributions were made to the ECAP on behalf of the NEOs.
+Participants in the ECAP may elect to receive distributions (in lump sum) while employed by the Company (and after such amounts have become vested) or upon termination of their employment with the Company.

+greater number of years.
 Unit Awards vest upon the following circumstances: (i) the fourth anniversary of the grant date, subject to continued service as of such date; (ii) the later of the grantee's 65th birthday and the second anniversary of the grant date, subject to continued services as of each such date; (iii) death or disability; or (iv) a change of control event (as defined in the LTPU Plan).
 Each Unit Award made under the LTPU Plan has a total value of either \$125,000 (for an award granted prior to June 1, 2020) or \$50,000 (for an award granted on or after June 1, 2020) and a base value of either \$50,000 (for an award granted prior to June 1, 2020) or \$25,000 (for an award granted on or after June 1, 2020).
 The base value of an LTPU award represents the maximum amount payable upon the partial vesting of such award.
 If a participant terminates employment prior to death or disability and not for cause, the participant will be entitled to receive a lump sum payment of a portion of the base value of the Unit Award based on the years of service completed since the grant date to the extent that the termination occurs at least 13 months following the grant date.
 Please refer to the section entitled "Potential Payments Upon Termination or Change of Control" below for further discussion of the LTPU Plan.